-Thank you to all veterans and active duty military personnel for your service to our country!
+Thank you to all veterans and active-duty military personnel for your service to our country!
 We are here to help you transition from soldier to student.

 As a veteran or active duty student, we have staff that will help you enroll at MTC.
 Contact the Office of Admission at 740-389-4636 or firstname.lastname@example.org.
 Your application fee will be waived.

 Here are some additional links for veterans and active duty students: